ibis-project/better-pypi-stats/README.md

 You can use https://pypistats.org to see the downloads for a given PyPI package.
 However, the statistics and visualizations provided by the website are limited.
 The purpose of this project is to provide a better dynamic alternative with [Ibis](https://github.com/ibis-project/ibis), [ClickHouse](https://github.com/clickhouse/clickhouse), and [Shiny for Python](https://github.com/posit-dev/py-shiny).

-Then entire `pypi` dataset is approaching a trillion rows of data.
-Fortunately, with the aggregated data provided by ClickHouse on a public playground instance and Ibis for transformation, we can easily process this data in an embedded dashboard application.

 ## Connecting to  data

 ```python